sheecegardezi/Compute_GeoElectric_Fields/README.md

 ## 1. Main Structure of the program:
 The algorithm is divided in three folders:

 a.  **in** folder.
-Contains the requested input data
+Contains the input data

-b.  **out** folder. contains sub-products created during the modelling, whithin SECS folder, and the computed electric time series specifying: 1) name of the site, 2) component of the electric field, 3) storm, and 4) approach used to compute the electric fields.
+b.  **out** folder. contains sub-products created during the modelling, and the modelled geoelectric time series.

 c.  **scr** folder.
-Contains the scripts used to modell geoelectric fields
+Contains the scripts used for modelling the geoelectric fields

 ## 1.1 **in** folder

+This folder contains:
-1.1.1. **data** folder with magnetic time series an tensor relationships.
+1.1.1. **data** folder with magnetic and electric time series, and tensor relationships (*TF* folder).

-1.1.2. **Observatories.dat** file the name and coordinates, in degrees, of the magnetic observatories.
+1.1.2. **Observatories.dat** file contains the name and coordinates, in degrees, of the magnetic observatories.

-1.1.3. **Sites_interest.dat** file the name and coordinates in degrees of the sites of interest where we want to compute the               electric fields.
+1.1.3. **Sites_interest.dat** file contains the name and coordinates in degrees of the sites of interest where we want to compute the geoelectric fields.

-The program requires of three main inputs:
+**For the program to work four main inputs need to be provided**

 a) Time series from the magnetic observatories. a.1) Time series are located within **data** folder with an additional folder with the name of the geomagnetic storm.
 On the exaple: **22-23_06_2015**.

-a.2) Within the folder for a particular storm the electric and magnetic time series are located in **B** and **E** folders, respectively.
-Note that electric time series are only used to compare the results at modelling geoelecric fields with the measured electric fields.
+a.2) Within the folder for a particular storm the geoelectric and geomagnetic time series are located in **B** and **E** folders, respectively.
+Note that the geoelectric time series are only used to compare the modelled geoelecric fields with the measured geoelectric fields.

-a.3) Magnetic and electric time series are one file per type of data and per magnetic observatory.
+a.3) Each component of either the geomagnetic or geoelectric time series is stored in a sepatate file.

 b) Electromagnetic tensor relationships